 E2.4.
 One game shall be played between each pair of players.
 No player may play more than one board in any one match.

 E3.
 Time Control

-The time control shall be 40 moves in 2 hours, plus a 30-minute quickplay finish; except that the time control of any match except a Final may be varied by agreement between the captains and the Controller.
+The time control shall be 40 moves in 2 hours, plus a 30-minute quickplay finish; except that the time control of any match may be varied by agreement between the captains and the Controller.

 E4.1.
 Before the time fixed for the start of play the captains shall exchange team lists, with players arranged in board order (see E2.3).
 Any known defaults shall be placed on the lowest boards.
 The names of the players, their ECF membership numbers, their ECF grading reference numbers and their grades must be included on the Result Sheet.

 E4.2.
 Upon completion of E4.1, the captains shall toss for colour.
+The home captain shall toss the coin, and the away captain should call.
 The captain winning the toss shall choose to take white on either the odd- or the even-numbered boards.

 E4.3.
 At the time fixed for the start of play, the captains shall start the clocks of the players having the move.
 If a player is absent, a substitute may be put in up to one hour from the start of the clock, and the original game shall be annulled.
 A new game shall be started between the substitute and his opponent, with the clock of the substitute adjusted such that the elapsed time since the start of clocks shall be deducted from his thinking time.
 If no substitute is available, then his opponent, if present, shall score the game a win.
 If neither player is present nor can be substituted then the game shall be scored as lost by both players.

 E4.4.
 A captain may advise a player if he/she should offer or accept a draw, whether on request from the player or not.
 In no circumstances may the captain look at any game before giving his/her decision.